The Story of Johan Cruyff’s “Total Football” Philosophy: The Strategy That Changed Soccer Forever

 Cruyff managed Barcelona and implemented the same principles:

-• Possession is key: You can’t concede a goal if you have the ball.
+- Possession is key: You can’t concede a goal if you have the ball.

-• Triangles: Players should form triangles to always offer the ball-carrier two passing options.
+- Triangles: Players should form triangles to always offer the ball-carrier two passing options.

-• The Academy: He overhauled La Masia, Barcelona’s youth academy, to teach these tactics to kids.
+- The Academy: He overhauled La Masia, Barcelona’s youth academy, to teach these tactics to kids.

 What I’ve found works best in analyzing modern football is tracing it back to this moment.
 Without Cruyff’s work at Barcelona, there is no Lionel Messi, no Xavi, and no Andres Iniesta.

-How Total Football Influenced Modern Tactics
+How Total Football Influenced Modern Soccer Tactics and Positional Play

 You might be wondering, “Is this still relevant?”
 The answer is a resounding yes.